seejohnrun/seejohnrun.github.io/_posts/2011-02-24-extra-indices.markdown

   _syntaxhighlighter_encoded: '1'
   dsq_thread_id: '351227396'
 ---
 Having superfluous indices can slow down insertion time in your database.
-Here s a quick script to point out indices that are duplicates or subsets so you can decide if you want them.
+Here's a quick script to point out indices that are duplicates or subsets so you can decide if you want them.

 ``` ruby
 require 'rubygems'